Torq HyperAgents™: The Next Evolution of Agentic SecOps

 2. The AI model: The intelligence powering the agent — interpreting instructions, applying context, and generating actions or decisions based on patterns and real-world data.

-3. The AI agent toolbox: A set of tools, APIs, actions, and integrations the agent can use to execute tasks across your security stack.
+3. The AI Agent toolbox: A set of tools, APIs, actions, and integrations the agent can use to execute tasks across your security stack.

-The IOC Enricher HyperAgent uses its toolbox of integrations like VirusTotal to gather context and deliver structured intelligence.
+The IOC Enricher AI Agent uses its toolbox of integrations like VirusTotal to gather context and deliver structured intelligence.

-What Makes a HyperAgent Different?
+What Makes HyperAgents Different?

 • Customizable to match the customer’s specific environment and security policies